Study: AI predicts risk of death from heart disease more accurately than experts

 Consultancy McKinsey said last month that hospitals need a solid digital base comprising a modern infrastructure with cloud, mobile and web capabilities in place before starting down the road to AI and machine learning.

-Research such as the Francis Crick results point to big opportunities for improving care delivery and, in certain cases, reducing costs that hospitals considering AI or machine learning should follow.
-The paper in PLOS One, in fact, showed that the model could pick out prognostic factors that may be unlikely to be considered by an expert-constructed model — such as home visits, which could indicate frailty — as they are not ‘obviously’ linked to risk of death in heart disease patients.
+Research such as this points to opportunities for improving care delivery and, in certain cases, reducing costs.
+The paper in PLOS One showed that the model could pick out prognostic factors that may be unlikely to be considered by an expert-constructed model — such as home visits, which could indicate frailty — as they are not ‘obviously’ linked to risk of death in heart disease patients, the scientists said.

 “What we've done here is a proof of principle — we've shown that models where computers pick the variables can do as well, or even slightly better than traditional ones where variables are picked by experts,” said Andrew Steele, first author of the research article, who carried out the project at the Crick Bioinformatics and Computational Biology Laboratory.